uhctf/uhctf.be/content/about.md

 For students yet undecided on which master profile(s) to choose, this is a great chance to get a taste of the Networking & Security profile.
 Have you ever considered a career in ethical hacking, incident response, or malware analysis?
 There is a big demand in all of these fields.

-The UHCTF is a stepping stone towards larger CTF's, like the [CSCBE](https://cybersecuritychallenge.be) and [Google CTF](https://capturetheflag.withgoogle.com), which help you meet some of the best employers in the industry, and which offer amazing prizes for the winners, like a trip to the US, or a helicopter flight with Belgian Defense.
+The UHCTF is a stepping stone towards larger CTF's, like the [Cyber Security Challenge Belgium](https://cybersecuritychallenge.be) and [Google CTF](https://capturetheflag.withgoogle.com), which help you meet some of the best employers in the industry, and which offer amazing prizes for the winners, like a trip to the US, or a helicopter flight with Belgian Defense.

 Each year, we have some prizes for the winning teams, and a goodie for everyone.